aisichenko/tutorial_series/README.md

-# Welcome to the OCPI lab automation tutorial series
+# Welcome to the Git, Jupyter, and Python tutorial series

 Step 0.
 Get the repository onto your computer!